How to Become a Data ArchitectHow to Become a Data ArchitectHow to Become a Data Architect

 Education Paths of Data Modelers and Data Architects

-Most data modeling and data architect positions require a bachelor’s degree in data science or a related field.
+Most data modeling and data architect positions require a data science bachelor degree online or a related field.
 The positions frequently interact with business managers, so data modelers and data architects must be familiar with business concepts and information systems theory.

 Some more complex positions may require an advanced degree.
 Towards Data Science notes that 27% of data scientist job postings require a master’s degree or higher, and 49% require a bachelor’s degree or higher.